kebin20/coffee-roasters-website/README.md

 Future implementations:

-~- Create a "Types of Coffee" page to display common coffee types by fetching data from a Coffee API.~ COMPLETED
+~- Create a "Types of Coffee" page to display common coffee types by fetching data from a Coffee API.~ (COMPLETED)

+- Migrating the project to TypeScript.
+(WIP)

+- Enable user to create a personal account.
+(WIP)

+- Enable user login to check their account by using BaaS like Firebase for the backend.

 - Create another "Shop" page to display around 6 items for sale and the ability to add it to the custom order plan.

-In addition, add a "add to shopping cart" functionality to it too.
+- Add a "add to shopping cart" functionality.
-- Enable user login to check their account by using BaaS like Firebase for the backend.
-- Migrating the project to TypeScript.

 ### Useful resources